-Gitlab has better integrated ci/cd, offers everything else the same.
+Gitlab has better integrated ci/cd, offers everything else what Github has.
 Both of them are only a service on top of git on the computer, so not too much different.

 Perlin, worley, simplex, value, gradient, and a few Zesterer invented

 4) How can I help?
-I have to be part of a team?
-I dont have experience in Rust but really want to learn and help you guys.
+Do I have to be part of a team?
+I dont have experience in Rust but really want to learn and help.